masiliunas/masiliunas.github.io/_pages/about.md

 I do research in Experimental Economics and Behavioral Game Theory.
 I use laboratory and internet experiments, as well as game theory, to address questions that are of significant theoretical or policy relevance.
 Here are some research questions that I aim to address in my research:

 - Theory-driven research questions:
   -  Why don't people behave as predicted by Nash equilibrium?
 How can we model such boundedly-rational decision-making process?
-How can we design the game to help people make better decisions?
+How can we design games to help people make better decisions?
   -  If there are multiple equilibria (conventions), how can a group move from a bad equilibrium to a better one, and how to design the game to facilitate such efficiency-enhancing transitions?

 - Policy-driven research questions: